Sanix-Darker/split/README.md

 ## Introduction

-SPLIT is a simple module able to decompose and recompose a file based on a map-schema build using md5 and Base64.
+SPLIT is a FROM SCRATCH module able to decompose and recompose a file based on a map-schema build using md5 and Base64.

 ## Available clients